Stylish and efficient SUV bristles with appeal

-The diesels also get the option of a four-wheel drive system, that can send power to the rear wheels when the fronts begin to slip.
-This works well, but the reality is not many buyers will go for it.
+The more powerful diesel also gets the option of a four-wheel drive system, that can send power to the rear wheels when the fronts begin to slip.
+This works well, but the reality is not many buyers will need it.

-You’ve got a choice of five trim levels and a further seven optional packs to decipher when deciding which to buy.
-We’re expecting most buyers to get the third level up – Dynamique S Nav sits in the middle of the range and is the best-seller, featuring a huge amount of kit for a relatively low list price.
+You’ve got a choice of five trim levels and several optional packs to decipher when deciding which to buy.
+Dynamique S Nav sits in the middle of the range and is the best-seller, featuring a huge amount of kit for a relatively low list price.

 You can get a lot of safety kit too, plus this Renault received a five-star Euro NCAP rating.
 We liked the Visio system you get on all but base-spec cars, particularly because it’ll read traffic signs and warn you when you stray over the indicated speed limit.
 It also includes lane departure warning and an automatic headlight-levelling function.